JohnPostlethwait/stringify/README.md

 ## Usage ##

-Setup Browserify to use this middleware in your app:
+Use it directly from the command line `browserity -t stringify myfile.js` or setup Browserify to use this middleware in your app:

 ```javascript
 var browserify = require('browserify'),